 The first few years of parenting can be described in one word.

-No wonder, we are addicted to coffee (and some of us limit it because we were told it can reduce milk supply, oh dear)
+No wonder we are addicted to coffee (and some of us limit it because we were told it could reduce milk supply, oh dear)

-It is hard when you have been awake all night, then trying to get things done during the day.
-They say rest when the child is napping, but the problem is then who is going to do the other housework.
+It is hard when you have been awake all night and trying to get things done during the day.
+They say rest when the child is napping, but the problem is who will do the other housework.

-It is during those hours that we turn to screen time for our little ones, right?
+During those hours, we turn to screen time for our little ones, right?

 Don’t feel guilty or ashamed.

-I will show you how to limit screen time for your toddlers and find some inner peace in those minutes.
+I will show you how to limit your toddlers’ screen time and find inner peace in those minutes.

-Instead of focusing on no screen time at all, or limited screen time, let’s try to find the right balance for our kids.
+Instead of focusing on no screen time or limited screen time, let’s find the right balance for our kids.

 Our toddlers need a structure in their day.
-They need time to sleep, play, eat and spend time outdoors.
+They need time to sleep, play, eat, and spend outdoors.
 The same can be said with screen time.

 You can choose what time of the day would best fit into their schedule.
-For instance, in the evening after outdoor play and when I am preparing dinner is the best time for me to switch on some nice nursery rhyme on TV for my little one.
+For instance, the evening, after outdoor play and when I prepare dinner, is the best time for me to switch on some nice nursery rhyme on TV for my little one.

-I will confess this is the time of the day I can just detach myself for a moment and just enjoy being me, as my daughter is being entertained by “Wheel on the bus’ that she constantly insist on listening.
+I will confess this is the time of the day I can detach myself for a moment and enjoy being me, as my daughter is being entertained by “Wheel on the bus” that she constantlyinsistst on listening to.

-It would be nice to be able to leave your little one alone in front of the screen.
-However, we have all read the horors of screen time, like freaky things popping up during a Youtube show.
+It would be nice to leave your little one alone in front of the screen.
+However, we have all read the horrors of screen time, like freaky things popping up during a YouTube show.

-In fact, I suggest don’t use Youtube and turn to safer options like Cbeebies where you are sure there can’t be any inappropriate content slipping through.
+I suggest not using YouTube and turning to safer options like Cbeebies, where you are sure there can’t be any inappropriate content slipping through.

 Do check out the list below for more options.

-Eventually, your toddler is going to grow up and you might then turn towards the iPad or the internet.
-There are plenty of educational apps out there to keep the little one busy.
+Eventually, your toddler will grow up, and you might turn towards the iPad or the internet.
+Plenty of educational apps are out there to keep the little one busy.

-But to be able to explore the educational stuff of the app you will need to experience it together with your child.
-It can never be educational unless you truly know the content of the app.
+But to explore the app’s educational stuff, you will need to experience it with your child.
+It can never be educational unless you genuinely know the app’s content.

-Browsing together also gives you the chance to discuss safe internet use from a young age.
-It helps in building trust and relationship with your child.
+Browsing together also allows you to discuss safe internet use from a young age.
+It helps in building trust and relationships with your child.

-Any app can be labeled as educational so do not just buy an app because of what it says.
+Any app can be labeled as educational, so do not just buy it because of what it says.

-Read the reviews beforehand, watch Youtube shows about the app, and most importantly try it out yourself before giving it to your toddler.
+Please read the reviews beforehand, watch YouTube shows about the app, and, most importantly, try it out yourself before giving it to your toddler.

 Digital media and devices can be a place for creativity and problem-solving.
-Instead of focussing on the amount of screen time, ask yourself the following questions:
+Instead of focusing on the amount of screen time, ask yourself the following questions:

-If you answer YES to all of the above then you are doing fine Mama.
+If you answer YES to all of the above, you are doing fine, Mama.